DeNA/PacketProxy/README.md

 Or

-Just type `$ brew cask install packetproxy` if you use MacOS.
+Just type `$ brew cask install packetproxy` if you use Homebrew-cask on MacOS.

 # Usage